 Winner: Current house.
 But it was a hard call.
 We loved the room that we took Clara home from the hospital to so much.
 It just was such a sentimental space.
 But the bigger closet in the current room (which Clara now uses as a reading nook) gives her newer room the edge.
 And we can’t wait to do a bit more in here, like add crown molding, paint the ceiling, refinish the floors, etc.

-The Master Bedroom, First House:
+Our Bedroom, First House:

-The Master Bedroom, Current House:
+Our Bedroom, Current House:

 Winner: Current house.
 Although the built-ins that we created with doorless Ikea wardrobes to flank the bed in our first house (and to provide some much needed storage) will always have a special place in our hearts, our new bedroom is easily the coziest room we’ve ever slept in.
 Especially since we rearranged everything and painted the walls a dark and moody color.
-And of course having a walk-in closet and a master bathroom that’s actually connected is a huge step up in the function department.
+And of course having a walk-in closet and a bathroom that’s actually connected is a huge step up in the function department.

-The Master Bathroom (actually attached to our bedroom this time), Current House:
+Our Bathroom (actually attached to our bedroom this time), Current House: